edwardlavender/flapper_sim/README.md

     - `sim_illustrate.R` illustrates the main outputs of the `flapper` family of algorithms.

-    - `sim_evaluate.R` evaluates the performance of the `flapper` family of algorithms, when applied ‘correctly’, in different array designs and `sim_evaluate_wall_time.R` calculates the wall time for these simulations.
+    - `sim_evaluate.R` and `sim_evaluate_spatstat.R` evaluate the
+      performance of the `flapper` family of algorithms, when applied ‘correctly’, in different array designs and
+      `sim_evaluate_wall_time.R` calculates the wall time for the simulations.

     - `sim_sensitivity.R` examines the sensitivity of the `flapper` algorithms applied using different parameter ‘estimates’.